broadinstitute/import-service/README.md

 ## Finding your way around

-All Python code lives in `functions/`.
-Other elements of this service, like deployment scripts, can be found in the root of the repo.

-`functions/main.py` is the entrypoint file for all cloud functions in this repo.
+`main.py` is the entrypoint file for all cloud functions in this repo.
 Each function in this file corresponds to a single deployed cloud function.
 The implementation of each can be found in its corresponding module, e.g. the import service is in `functions/service.py`.

 Code shared across multiple cloud functions is in `functions/common/`.

 Tests live in `functions/tests/`.
 The special file `functions/conftest.py` is pytest's configuration and fixture-definition file.

+Other useful things, like deployment and test scripts, can be found in the root of the repo.

 ## Developer notes